 Then in the summer of 1983, Ryko began renovation on what was to become its home today, a 150,000-square-foot building on 30 acres of land in Grimes, Iowa.
 Since moving to our new headquarters, we’ve added nearly 100,000 square feet and all car wash system and chemical engineering and manufacturing are housed in a state-of-the-art processing facility.

 Over the years, Ryko has been responsible for a series of firsts in the car wash industry, including the development of:

-- Reliable washes and activation systems operable without attendants.
+- Reliable washes and activation equipment operable without attendants.

 - Codes to activate a car wash.

-- The industry-standard interface with “at the pump” point-of sale-systems for oil companies.
+- The industry-standard interface with “at the pump” point-of sale-equipment for oil companies.

 - Use of voice messages to encourage end users to upgrade their wash choices.

 - Photo eyes (reflective) at a coin box to recognize that a customer has pulled up.

 - Networked car wash products with integrated diagnostics and operational data in one place.